raspberrypilearning/comic-character/en/step_3.md

 <br>*Try it*:
 <br><input type="radio" name="meal"><label>Breakfast</label>
 <br><input type="radio" name="meal"><label>Lunch</label>

-**Note:** The radio buttons must have the same `name` attribute so that selecting a radio button deselects any other selected radio button.
+<br>**Tip:** The radio buttons must have the same `name` attribute so that selecting a radio button deselects any other selected radio button.

 + **number** Numeric data with arrows to increase/decrease the value
 <br>`<input type="number">`